-Tel: +351 21 722 4200 Fax: +351 21 722 4201 Email: aamartins@falm.pt URL: www.falm.pt
+Tel: +351 21 722 4200

+Fax: +351 21 722 4201

+Email: aamartins@falm.pt

+URL: www.falm.pt

 António is the Partner in charge of the law practice groups for Construction, Public Procurement, and Project Finance.
-Within such practice areas António has successfully advised some of Portugal's largest construction and engineering contracts.
+Within these practice areas, he has successfully advised some of Portugal's largest construction and engineering contracts.
 António has also been actively participating in the negotiation of numerous project finance deals throughout the last 15 years, advising some of the largest European construction companies.